Polkas/pacs/README.md

 [Supplementary Tools for R Packages Developers](https://polkas.github.io/pacs/index.html)

-- Supplementary utils for CRAN maintainers and R packages developers.
 - Validating the library or packages.
 - Exploring complexity of a certain package like evaluating sizes in bytes of all its dependencies.
 - Assessing life duration of a specific package version.
-- Checking a package CRAN check page status for any errors and warnings.
+- Checking a CRAN package check page status for any errors and warnings.
 - Retrieving a DESCRIPTION or NAMESPACE file for any package version.
 - Comparing DESCRIPTION or NAMESPACE files between different package versions.
 - Getting a list of all releases for a specific package.